ibm-cloud-docs/vpc/using-acls.md

 * If no rules are specified, then **implicit deny** is the default behavior.

 For more information about using ICMP, TCP, and UDP protocols in your ACL rules, see [Understanding internet communication protocols](/docs/vpc?topic=vpc-understanding-icp#understanding-icp).

+## Limitations
+{: #limitations-acl}

+* ESP protocol is currently not supported on gen3 profiles.
+You can configure ESP protocol using the API on gen2.
+However, to avoid confusion between profiles, ESP protocol is not shown in the UI options.
+Support for ESP protocol on gen3 profiles is planned to be available in the future.

 ## Updating a VPC's default ACL rules
 {: #updating-the-default-acl}